-Catherine Abely is an investment director at Children’s Healthcare of Atlanta since June, 1996.
-She is a CPA who is also certified as a CFA and CAIA.
-A graduate of Providence College with a Bachelor of Science Degree in Accounting, Catherine has expertise in private equity, finance, strategic planning, mergers and acquisitions and corporate finance.
-Married to Bill Abely, they enjoy spending time with their daughter, Erin, a senior at Johns Creek High School and an avid student of the arts.
+Catherine Abely is a CPA who is also certified as a CFA and CAIA.
+A graduate of Providence College with a Bachelor of Science degree in accounting, Catherine has expertise in private equity, finance, strategic planning, mergers and acquisitions, and corporate finance.
+Catherine was previously an investment director at Children’s Healthcare of Atlanta.
+She is married to Bill Abely, and they enjoy spending time with their daughter, Erin, who is a sophomore at Boston College.

 JCSO Music Director and Conductor, J. Wayne Baughman studied choral and orchestral conducting, earning undergraduate and graduate degrees in music education from the University of Alabama, as well as advanced studies in conducting at the University of Michigan.
 Upon his arrival in Atlanta in 1974 Maestro Baughman immediately became involved with the Atlanta Symphony Orchestra and Choruses and for twenty-five years was a frequent vocal soloist, chorus member and rehearsal conductor under the guidance of the late Robert Shaw.
 Well known for his oratorio performances as bass soloist, he collaborated with Maestro Shaw on numerous performance projects including the Mozart REQUIEM MASS, J.S.
 Bach’s ST. JOHN PASSION, and Handel’s MESSIAH.
 In 1990, as bass soloist, Maestro Baughman shared the honor of a Grammy Award for the Telarc recording of BELSHAZZAR’S FEAST (Walton) and CHICHESTER PSALMS (Bernstein) with Robert Shaw and the ASO.
 Maestro Baughman has held conducting positions at the State University of New York at Cortland and Brevard Music Center.
 He also served as music director at Peachtree Christian Church in Atlanta for nine years where his performances of major choral-orchestral works received critical acclaim.
 Maestro Baughman is recently retired from liturgical music.